Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 }
 ```

-## How is this better than regions?

-The most important advantage of partial classes over regions is the fact that they don't employ any additional language constructs.
-In fact, we're just defining classes like we normally would -- it just happens that they all share the same name.

-Furthermore, regions are really noisy and often make the code even harder to read by hiding parts of it into collapsible sections like a Matroska doll.
-Partial classes are not used to hide code, instead they are meant to separate it into logical groups, making the process of reasoning about it easier.

-In many ways, grouping code into partial classes feels somewhat like defining a _private namespace_ for types used within the same module.
-This is somewhat similar to F# where you can have types declared as private to a particular file.

-On top of that, partial classes are also harder to abuse because, unlike regions, they can't be used within methods or other code blocks which can't contain a type declaration.

-Finally, partial classes offer a bit more versatility because we can choose to split them into different files as we see fit.
-We can't do that with regions.

 ## Summary

 Partial classes can be used for more than just auto-generated code.
 It's a powerful language feature that enables creative ways to arrange code into smaller logically-independent units.
 This can be very helpful when we want to reduce cognitive load or to simply keep things a bit more organized.

-As an alternative to regions, this approach provides a viable refactoring solution when we can't or simply don't want to extract code into separate classes.
-Sometimes it's wise to avoid unnecessarily polluting namespaces and keep related code close.
-Partial classes let us do that while still maintaining a great degree of readability.

 Since we're on the topic of refactoring, consider also checking out [a few interesting ways we can use extension methods](/blog/creative-use-of-extension-methods) to write cleaner code.
 Similarly to partial classes, they might have more uses than you thought.